Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### Tell me about an example when you were able to deliver an important project under a tight deadline

 - In my current position, I am responsible for developing the interface of gaming keyboard.
-At the end of the 2020, I was working on developing the new architecture for wireless gaming keyboard and the old version was no longer maintained.
-However, the Department Chief requested us to release new verson at the end of the December because there were too many existing issues in the old version!
+At the end of the 2020, the Department Chief requested us to release new wireless gaming Keyboard at the end of the December!
 Therefore, I immediately held a meeting with project manager and backend developer to reschedule our plan.
 After communicating with project manager, I decided to focus on developing high priority features, the Power page which allows user to minitor the status of power and change power setting for keyboard and at least make sure to aviod app crush!
-I always like to deliver a high quality user experience to customer, so I took the initiative to work overtime to fix the bugs and made the page more responsive!
-As a result, my team successully presented wireless gaming keyboard to custoemr in the Press Conference by the deadline.
+I always like to deliver a high quality user experience to customer, so I took the initiative to work overtime to create new feature and made the page more responsive!
+As a result, my team successully release new keyboard by the deadline.
 - What I learn is ownership and customer obsession play important roles in a good outcome!
 Since ASUS always provides the best quality product to the customer to earn customer's trust.
 I did not want to make customer disappoint, so I keep in a positive attitude and communicate with the team for a feasible solution, and then list higher priority features
   **[⬆ Back to Top](#question)**